shanevanheerden/shanevanheerden.github.io/_posts/2020-10-01-identifying_high_contact_drivers_for_a_personal_insurance_provider.md

 ---
 layout: distill
 title: 📧 Identifying High Contact Drivers for a Personal Insurance Provider
-description: I advised a client on how to decrease human workload associated with answering client questions
+description: How I advised a client on decreasing the human workload associated with answering customer questions
 date: 2020-10-01
 tags: CaseStudy
 giscus_comments: true